 OpenDocMan is a free, web-based, open source document management system (DMS) written in PHP designed to comply with ISO 17025 and OIE standard for document management.
 It features web based access, fine grained control of access to files, and automated install and upgrades.

 OpenDocMan open source DMS includes all of the fundamental capabilities of document management, including the ability to build up document workflow approval cycles.
 It is incredibly light and simple to deploy and use.
 What I dislike about it is the crude user interface.

 Remember that the younger generation of employees is accustomed to intuitive user experiences, and they will be dissatisfied if you deliver a poor one.

 Another point is the lack of clear documentation and training materials

 It comes with two editions: Community and Enterprise

 3- Krystal DMS

-You may also use Krystal DMS, which is a highly unique document management software.
-The application has complex capabilities such as indexing, thorough auditing, and multilingual support to help you manage your documents with ease.
+You may also use Krystal DMS, which is a highly unique document management free software.
+The application has complex capabilities such as indexing, document imaging, thorough auditing, version control, and multilingual support to help you manage your documents lifecycle with ease.

-The fact that this solution has a large number of well-known clients is a plus.
+The fact that this opensource DMS has a large number of well-known clients is a plus.
 That demonstrates that you may begin with the community edition and then upgrade to a paying license once you tried it out and are ready to scale it up.

-It does not, however, support mobile devices or provide document collaborative options.
+It does not, however, support mobile devices or provide document collaboration options.